slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 Call this when the view's title has changed and you need to update it in the workingset and titlebar of the application.

 ## MainViewManager.revokeView(viewID)
-Removes a view from the pane and workingset.
+Removes a view from the pane and `ViewPaneList`.

 ## MainViewManager.getViewContext(viewID)
 This will return any context data associated with the view when it was created

-# Workingsets
+# ViewPaneList API
 The Implementation of these functions will move from `DocumentManager` to `MainViewManager`.
 See the section at the bottom of this document for a list of [deprecated Workingset APIs](#deprecating-legacy-apis) that need to be kept for backwards compatibility.

-Moving these functions to `MainViewManager` is being done primarily because there will be multiple workingsets (1 per pane) and `MainViewManager` manages the panes so it makes sense to move it there.
-But, architecturally, it makes sense that the Workingset is a property of the pane because it's really the structure of the UI -- **not the document**.
+Moving these functions to `MainViewManager` is being done primarily because there will be each view pane will have its own `ViewPaneLists` and `MainViewManager` manages the panes so it makes sense to move it there.
+But, architecturally, it makes sense that the this list is a property of the pane because it's really the structure of the UI -- **not the document**.

 Extension Authors and 3rd party developers are encouraged to use other methods whenever possible to work with the set of open documents.
 See the [SplitView Extension Migration Guide](SplitView-Extension-Migration-Guide) and the section below on *[Workingset Alternatives](#workingset-alternatives)* for more information.

-## Workingset APIs
+## ViewPaneList APIs
-Workingset APIs we be migrated from `DocumentManager`.
+ViewPaneList APIs we be migrated from `DocumentManager`.
 Some of these will APIs will continue to exist in `DocumentManager` to maintain backwards compatibility.
-These have the same functionality as in previous versions of Brackets except they will take a `paneId` to identify which pane's Workingset to work on.
+These have the same functionality as in previous versions of Brackets except they will take a `paneId` to identify which pane's ViewPaneList to work on.

-Most of the Workingset APIs will take one of these special constants for `paneId` in addition to valid paneIds:
+Most of the ViewPaneList APIs will take one of these special constants for `paneId` in addition to valid paneIds:
 ```text
 ------------------------+-----------------------------------------------------------------------------------------------------
 Constant                | Usage